 - Students must submit documentation to prove the kiosk is being used to fulfill the requirements of a class project.
 As documentation, students may submit their syllabus which features a project description OR other documentation such as a set of instructions for the project, an email from their professor explaining the project, etc. Please call Student Centers at (703) 993-2921 if you have questions about what serves as acceptable documentation.

 - Student Centers must receive this documentation no later than 2 business days prior to your reservation.
 Student Centers will tentatively reserve and hold your space/time for a fundraising kiosk request until 2 business days before your reservation without documentation.
 This is NOT a complete reservation.
 Student Centers will send you a full reservation confirmation after receiving proper documentation.
 If documentation is not received in time, Student Centers will CANCEL your reservation.

-- Students using the kiosks for academic work may reserve multiple kiosks at once if they wish, but they can only reserve up to 3 hours per kiosk per day.
+- Students using the kiosks for academic work may reserve multiple kiosks at once if they wish, but they can only reserve up to four hours per kiosk per day.
 The hours reserved for each individual kiosk will count against their semester allotment.

 General Kiosk Terms and Conditions

 - The kiosk is in a public space.
 As a member of the Mason Community, any representatives at the kiosk or table will treat fellow students, staff, faculty, and visitors with respect.

 - All activity must be conducted behind the kiosk with a maximum of three chairs.

 - The individual who requested the kiosk must be present at all times.
 If no representative is present within 15 minutes of the start of the reservation, the kiosk will be available to any organization or department to reserve through the normal process.